 I find the most effective one is done on a roller.
 It hurts like mad, but really does work.
 I have an ongoing problem with my ITB, so the roller is left in front of the television set – it’s the only way I can’t avoid it because if I don’t maintain the stretches, I pay for it.

-BELOW you have access to our online Correct Posture Test which will help you to discover exactly what stretches will be of benefit to you.
+In the side column, you have access to our online Correct Posture Test which will help you to discover exactly what stretches will be of benefit to you.
 This is available when you receive for our monthly newsletter.